WojtekKamilowski/CI_PP4_MPN/README.md

 - Sony Xperia L2
 - Motorola Moto G20

-The website was also tested using Google Chrome Developer Tools, Toggle Device Toolbar simulating view from twenty-five listed devices, including popular amongst users iPad and iPhone 5.
+The website was also tested using Google Chrome Developer Tools, Toggle Device Toolbar simulating view from a few different listed devices, including popular amongst users iPad and iPhone 5.

 [Back to Table Of Contents](#table-of-contents)